Entries by Jeff Kemp

 Encouragement Rocks: How (and Why) to Appreciate Others

 Discoveries by brain scientists, psychologists, and theologians are lining up.
 According to neurotheologian Jim Wilder and pastor Michel Hendricks, the human brain is always hunting for peace and joy.
 The chemistry and synapses of our brain reveal two consistent ways we experience them.
-One is when someone speaks positively of us through specific praise, appreciation, […]
+One is when someone speaks positively of us through specific praise, appreciation, or […]

 ,